zot/Leisure/README.md

 ## Implementation
 Leisure is written in JavaScript and runs in node or in browsers.
 Later, Leisure may generate native code, using, for instance, C and/or LLVM.
 An LLVM version could use the VMKit’s garbage collector or the Boehm-Demers-Weiser garbage collector, which performs well with small objects (like function contexts).

+# Contact
+If you want to get in touch, you can email me at bill dot burdick at gmail dot com.